-Even when you know which foods you should choose for your health, being able to pay for those foods might be hard, especially if you are on a fixed income.
+Even when you know what healthy foods to choose, being able to pay for them can be hard, especially if you are on a fixed income.
 Start by deciding how much you can afford to spend on food.

 There are websites that can help you plan a food budget.
-For example, the U.S. Department of Agriculture supports the website Spend Smart-Eat Smart through Iowa State University.
+For example, the U.S. Department of Agriculture supports Iowa State University’s Spend Smart-Eat Smart.
 This website also has inexpensive recipes based on the Dietary Guidelines.

-Once you have a budget, read the store ads in the newspaper to see what is on sale.
-Try to plan some meals around featured items, and pick up some extra canned goods or staples that are on sale.
-But, stocking up on sale items only makes good sense if they are foods you would buy anyway.
+Once you have a budget, find store ads in the newspaper or grocery store websites to see what is on sale.
+Try to plan some meals around featured items and pick up some extra canned goods or staples that are on sale.
 And check the expiration or use-by date.
 A product might be on sale because it is almost out of date.
 Choose items with dates farthest in the future.

 - Ask about discounts.
 Ask your local grocery stores if they have a senior discount or a loyalty or discount card.
 Besides getting items at a lower price, you may also get store coupons.

-- Use coupons to help you save money.
-Remember that coupons only help if they are for things you would buy anyway.
+- Use coupons when you can.
+Remember, coupons only help if they are for things you would buy anyway.
 Sometimes, another brand costs less even after you use the coupon.

 - Consider store brands—they usually cost less.
 These products are made under a special label, sometimes with the store name.
 You might have to look on shelves that are higher or lower than eye level to find them.

 - Be aware that convenience costs more.
 You can often save money if you are willing to do a little work.
-For example, buy whole chickens and cut them into parts; shred or grate your own cheese; make your own yogurt smoothie; and avoid instant rice or instant oatmeal.
+For example, buy whole chickens and cut them into parts, shred or grate your own cheese, and avoid instant rice or instant oatmeal.
 Bagged salad mixes cost more and might not stay fresh as long as a head of lettuce.

 - Look at unit prices.
-Those small stickers on the shelves tell you the price but also the unit price—how much the item costs per ounce, per pound, or for a standard number.
+Those small stickers on the shelves tell you the price but also the unit price—how much the item costs per ounce or per pound.
 Compare unit prices to see which brand is the best value.

 - Try to buy in bulk, but only buy a size you can use before it goes bad.
 If you buy meat in bulk, decide what you need to use that day and freeze the rest in portion-sized packages right away.